diondokter/reverse-engineering-training/README.md

 make sure the `libacceleratorinator.so` file is in your working directory.
 `cargo run` is set up to also 'just' work.

+Only a linux .so file is provided, so make sure to use Linux.

 ## USB setup

 ### Linux